Colorado in Shrinking Minority of States with Common Law Marriage

 But don’t worry if you have a common law marriage from Colorado and move somewhere else – under the Full Faith & Credit clause of the U.S. Constitution, states are required to recognize marriages validly entered into in other states, even if they themselves do not recognize a common law marriage.

-For a complete discussion of all aspects of common law marriage in Colorado and citations to legal authority, see the article Colorado Common Law Marriage in the Colorado Family Law Guide.
+For a complete discussion and citations to legal authority, see the article Colorado Common Law Marriage in the Colorado Family Law Guide.